 Effects of eucalyptol

-    Its chemical composition ensures that the terpene aids respiratory function .
-Likewise, the aromatherapy inherent in eucalyptol enhances its enjoyability in oral expectorants and air fresheners.
+Its chemical composition ensures that the aroma inherent in eucalyptol enhances the enjoyability in oral expectorants and air fresheners.

 Cannabis strains high in eucalyptol

 The distinct chemistry of eucalyptol offers a soothing, cooling treat to cannabis users who choose strains like Sour Special Sauce, Lifter, and Canna Cake.
 When strains high in eucalyptol are smoked or vaped, the experience has been likened to smoking or vaping a mentholated product.

 Originally proposed in 1999, the entourage effect describes a mechanism by which the presence of cannabis compounds in a given strain, such as terpenes and flavonoids, act synergistically with cannabinoids to modulate the overall effects of the plant, whether those may be mood-altering or boosting .

 Eucalyptol is the primary constituent of eucalyptus oil.
 Its presence is also found in:

 Evoking the pungent smells of a Thanksgiving turkey, eucalyptol is also high in: